-Some translators feel that they don’t need to get certified because of clients and/or project managers constantly relying on them.
+Some translators feel that they don’t need to get certified because of clients and/or project managers regularly relying on them.
 That serves as the validation they need.
 After all, if you know what you’re doing and you’re doing it well, you may not need to sit an exam to prove yourself.
 What’s more, passing or failing a single test should never equal to either being good or bad at something.

 It can be argued that some companies or organizations might be taking advantage of certification programs.
-You most likely have to pay for getting certified and that can’t even guarantee you jobs.
-Nonetheless, here’s one tip to always bear in mind before you decide to pursue certification: if a company approaches you and asks you to complete a certification program in order to get work through them, run away.
+You most likely have to pay for getting certified, and that can’t even guarantee you jobs.
+Nonetheless, here’s one tip to always bear in mind before you decide to pursue certification: if a company approaches you and asks you to complete a certification program to get work through them, run away.
 In order to avoid similar scams, always keep in mind that one should never pay to work.

 MORE: Online Scams

 When it comes to certification programs offered by professional organizations, such as the American Translators Association (ATA), it’s always wise to look at the bigger picture and consider the benefits.
-ATA membership pays for itself, since it allows you to access: people, ideas, education, marketing, business intelligence, and cost-effective best practices results.
+ATA membership pays for itself since it allows you to access: people, ideas, education, marketing, business intelligence, and cost-effective best practices results.